 What kind of care does a newborn baby need?

-Raising a child after an unplanned pregnancy is a choice women can make for any number of reasons, but here a few of the factors that lead women to choose parenting:
+Raising a child after an unplanned pregnancy is a choice women can make for any number of reasons, but here a few of the factors that lead women to choose parenting as their option for pregnancy:

 - They planned on having children one day – While some women facing unplanned pregnancies never see themselves having children, others may be excited about the pregnancy even though the timing was unexpected.